Research-Backed Benefits of the Baby Signs® Program

 Strengthens the Parent-Child Bond

 Communicating means connecting.
-When you and your baby can communicate, your relationship will grow closer and closer and become more satisfying to both of you.
+When you and your baby can communicate, your relationship grows closer and more satisfying for both of you.

 Cognitive Development